njogarao/dts/README.md

 - Copy 'dpdk.tar.gz' file to  'dts/dep' folder.

 - Build dpdk on DUT with cavium toolchain, please copy toolchain to DUT and add 'toolchainpath=/home/source.sh'  in dts/execution.cfg file.
+      Ex:

-Ex: On my setup, copied toolchain to /root/ folder.
+      On my setup, copied toolchain to /root/ folder.

       root@localhost:/home# cat source.sh

       export LD_LIBRARY_PATH=/root/thunderx-gcc_5_3-421/thunderx-gcc_5_3-421/lib64:$LD_LIBRARY_PATH

       export PATH=/root/thunderx-gcc_5_3-421/thunderx-gcc_5_3-421/bin:${PATH}

 - Please find log files and testcase summary files under output folder.

       'test_results.xls' has all the testcases status with testcase name.

-   <testcase>.log has complete test run details.
+       $testcasename.log has complete test run details.

 - If we run any performance tests, performance results files under 'rst_report/arm64-thunderx-linuxapp-gcc/cavium/'

-    <testcase>.rst file has perfromance numbers. we can convert this rst file into html using 'rst2html.py' ( Install 'sphinx' package to get this utilities)
+       $testcasename.rst file has perfromance numbers. we can convert this rst file into html using 'rst2html.py' ( Install 'sphinx' package to get this utilities)

-    <testcase>_ Annex.rst  has all the test commands to capture the performance.
+       $testcasename_ Annex.rst  has all the test commands to capture the performance.